Behavioral Carry-Over Effect and Power Consideration in Crossover Trials: Abstract

 \section{Abstract}

 A crossover {trial} is an efficient trial design when there is no carry-over effect.
-To reduce the impact of the biological carry-over effect, a wash-out period is often designed.
-However, the carry-over effect remains an outstanding concern when a wash-out period is unethical or cannot sufficiently diminish the impact of the carry-over effect.
+To reduce the impact of the biological carry-over effect, a washout period is often designed.
+However, the carry-over effect remains an outstanding concern when a washout period is unethical or cannot sufficiently diminish the impact of the carry-over effect.
 The latter can occur in comparative effectiveness research where the carry-over effect is often non-biological but behavioral.
 In this paper, we investigate the crossover design under a potential outcomes framework with and without the carry-over effect.
 We find that when the carry-over effect exists and satisfies a sign condition, the basic estimator underestimates the treatment effect, which does not inflate the type I error of one-sided tests but negatively impacts the power.
 This leads to a power trade-off between the crossover design and the parallel-group design, and we derive the condition under which the crossover design does not lead to type I error inflation and is still more powerful than the parallel-group design.
 We {also} develop covariate adjustment methods for crossover trials.
-We illustrate the performance of cross-over design and covariate adjustment using simulations based on resampling data from an HIV prevention trial.
+We evaluate the performance of cross-over design and covariate adjustment using data from the MTN-034/REACH study.

 \textsf{{\bf Keywords}: Causal inference; Comparative effectiveness research; Covariate adjustment; Efficiency}